dmytrostriletskyi/dmytrostriletskyi/README.md

 I do open source projects that solve my personal and other engineers' problems.
 I also have Medium and Habr accounts where you can find articles in English and Russian about my projects and my thoughts about software engineering.

+I love when software engineers are passion about their work, when they build engineering cultures and when they have engineering values.

 **The latest articles in English:**

 * [11 must-haves in your vacancy for software engineers](https://dmytrostriletskyi.medium.com/11-must-haves-in-your-vacancy-for-software-engineers-b9396ef24f49)